 Then bake until golden and delicious!!

 Zucchinis?
 Where.
-Honestly, that's what you'll hear after you serve these delightful dessert bars!
+Honestly, that's what you'll hear after you serve these delightful Zucchini "Apple" Bars that taste nothing like zucchini!

 Seriously, this is one of our favorites and it's always a crowd-pleaser.
-And we love to see the look on people's faces when we tell them it's made only with zucchini!
+And we love to see the look on people's faces when we tell them it's made only with zucchini and not apples!

 Our Other Favorite Summer Desserts